isaacnmm/pestpolicy-hugo2XX/content/posts/best-roach-spray/index.md

 This product is best for indoor cockroach treatment.
 It repels and kills crawling, flying, and stinging insects such as cockroaches, spiders, wasps, flies, mosquitoes, and moths on contact.
 It can also kill carpet beetles, palmetto, water bugs, scorpions, and ticks.
 Wondercide is quick-acting.
-It will kill the entire lifecycle of cockroaches in a couple of minutes.�This spray is safe for humans and pets.
+It will kill the entire lifecycle of cockroaches in a couple of minutes.This spray is safe for humans and pets.
 It will not cause skin irritation or discomfort on contact.
 It has four credible scents assorted from cedar, rosemary, peppermint, and lemongrass.
 These altogether leave behind aromatherapeutic fragrances in your room during the auction.
 Wondercide is best when used on carpet, furniture, floor, cracks, and bedding.
 It eliminates eggs, larvae, and adult cockroaches completely.
 It is efficient to use Wondercide.
 A 32 Oz bottle can treat up to 400 square feet  this saves on monies (economic).